Who We Are

 In 2017 Rosi became part of the Steering group for the new NHS England’s Learning from Deaths Guidance.
 She co-authored the Learning from Deaths guidance for families.
-In the last year Rosi has been presenting at NHS Improvement’s Serious Incident Team roadshows.
+In 2018 Rosi gave presentations as part of at NHS Improvement’s Serious Incident Team roadshows.
+During 2019 she also works as a Family Consultation for the NHS funded LeDeR Mortality Review and she is currently on the steering group for Learning from Deaths, Learning in Action.

-Rosi Reed also works as a Family Consultation for the NHS funded LeDeR Mortality Review.
-Rosi has a high profile on social media, writes a blog and frequently speaks at conferences on the importance of excellent family engagement in health and care.
+Rosi has a high profile on social media, writes a blog and frequently speaks at conferences on the importance of positive family engagement in health and care.